gabrimatx/SelfDrivingDrone/docs/README.md

 # Quick Start: Using SelfDrivingDrone

-During installation, you will be provided with 3 pre-trained models designed for Object Recognition on the obstacle depicted in Figure 1.
+During installation, you will be provided with 3 pre-trained models designed for Object Recognition on the obstacle depicted below.
 Additionally, you will receive a way to run them automatically through the `main.py` file.

 <div align="center">
   <img src=".\readme_figs\obstacle.jpeg" width="300px" />